What Pound Test Leader Is Best For Steelhead?

 What Pound Leader Is Best For Steelhead In Dirty Water?

-If the water is dirty I will often upsize my leader simply because the fish can’t see it and that will allow me to hook the fish and get it in quickly.
-A 10-pound leader is about 0.22mm or 0.009″ and it will be perfect in dirtier water.
+If the water is dirty I will often upsize my leader by one or two pounds because the fish can’t see it and that will allow me to hook the fish and get it in quickly.

 What Pound Leader Is Best For Steelhead In Heavy Wooded Rivers?

 This is a tough one because sometimes the wooded water is also very clear.
-If you use to light of a steelhead leader you will have a tough time steering and turning the fish when they run for the wood.
+If I use to light of a steelhead leader I will have a tough time steering and turning the fish when they run for the wood.
 Too heavy of a leader and they won’t touch it.
 Usually, wooded water is also slower water which also requires a lighter leader.

-My suggestion is to start with a true 8-pound 0.20mm leader which is in the middle of not too light and not too heavy, and if they won’t eat the bait, go lighter.
-If you start hooking fish but keep losing them in the wood go up a size or 2.
+My suggestion is to start with a slightly heavier than normal sized leader and if they won’t eat the bait, go lighter.
+If I start hooking fish but keep losing them in the wood go up a size or 2.

 What Pound Test Leader Is Best For Steelhead In Small Rivers?